Otus-DevOps-2018-09/Andreyovs_microservices/README.md

 - :large_orange_diamond: has been created manifest (secret) with TLS-cert

 ## HW 25 Kubernates
-- installed & configured Helm + Tiller
+ :black_large_square: installed & configured Helm + Tiller
-- Charts manifests have been created
+ :black_large_square: Charts manifests have been created
-- Gitlab-CI has been deployed by Helm:
+ :black_large_square: Gitlab-CI has been deployed by Helm